Elisabethein/Betting-Leaderboard/README.md

 3) If the `App.tsx` file becomes too large, consider splitting different parts of the application into smaller components.
 4) Maintain a consistent coding style across all files.
 5) Read this README.md file multiple times to make sure you do not miss any of the requirements in your leaderboard.

+## Solution
+A new endpoint was added to the `router.ts` to fetch only the top players.
+This endpoint also supports an optional country parameter, which returns the top 10 players for the specified country.

+The business logic is implemented in a new `service.ts` file.

+In `App.tsx`, a table displays the fetched players.
+If no players are available, a message is shown.
+A dropdown filter allows users to select a country, dynamically fetching and displaying the top 10 players from that country rather than filtering the initially retrieved list.

+The table and dropdown are styled to align with the page’s logo, with minimal additional styling.

+API tests, written using Jest, are available in `router.test.ts`.